waku-org/specs/standards/application/waku-api.md

     fields:
       contract_address:
         type: string
-        description: "The address of the RLN contract exposes `root` and `getMerkleRoot` ABIs"
+        description: "The address of the RLN contract that exposes `root` and `getMerkleRoot` ABIs"
       chain_id:
         type: uint
-        description: "The chain id on which the RLN contract is deployed"
+        description: "The chain ID on which the RLN contract is deployed"
       epoch_size_sec:
         type: uint
         description: "The epoch size to use for RLN, in seconds"